 Sweating can cause acne.
-It happens when you are in a hot and humid climate or from exercising and working your body hard can cause a type of sweat acne called pityrosporum folliculitis.
-I see a lot of this sweat acne in my dermatology practice both during the summer when my patients are hot and sweaty from enjoying the outdoors.
+It happens when you are in a hot and humid climate or from exercising and working out.
+This type of acne is called pityrosporum folliculitis.
+I see a lot of this type of sweat-induced acne in my dermatology practice.
+It happens during the summer when my patients are hot and sweaty from enjoying the outdoors.
 It also happens during the school year when athletes are training and competing in their sport.

 Pityrosporum folliculitis is a tough and stubborn form of acne to treat because some people’s skin is just prone to it.
-What happens is that a normal skin yeast that grows on most everybody’s skin (Malassezia) starts to overgrow in the pores.
-For some people, their pores don’t fight the yeast very well and so it easily takes off.
+The reason is that this yeast is a normal skin yeast that grows on almost everybody’s skin.
+Also called Malassezia, it starts to overgrow in the pores when the conditions are right.
+Some people’s pores don’t fight the yeast very well and so it easily takes off.
 A little heat and sweat and – poof, the yeast ‘parties on’ causing pimples.

 What is the best treatment for pityrosporum folliculitis type of acne?